jmcorpdev/html-components/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com).

 # Todo list
-* TODO : add possibility to create data-dummy and data-foo object in addition to the data object. exemaple : <node data-dummy-bar="foo" data-dummy-fooooo="bar"> become a var data-dummy
+* TODO : add possibility to create data-dummy and data-foo object in addition to the data object. example : <node data-dummy-bar="foo" data-dummy-fooooo="bar"> become an object data-dummy and a string if necessary
 * TODO : add cache for templates
 * TODO : extract handlebars as a plugin
 * TODO : add option to remove empty lines when there are more than 2 lines